 Especially the first part of the track is very interesting, as it leads right at the eastern edge of Goa over the Vasco-Castle-Rock serpentines curve by curve into the western Ghats.
 On an old stone viaduct, the railway crosses the 600m high Dudhsagar Waterfalls, which I had visited by jeep only a few days before.

 In India there are always interesting things to observe and this is no different in trains.
 All the time flying merchants come through the train and praise „Pani-Water“, „Coffee“, „Tschai“ and various food.
 Other travellers sometimes have the strangest luggage.
 In our compartment there were still two fishermen sitting, and they started to tie nets shortly after departure.
 They unpacked their spools of thread and started to make the net, stretched the fabric with their toes and off they went – for hours, the whole trip.
 They made the most of the long journey.

-Arriving at the train station Hospet, I had to walk a little bit through the village to get to the bus to Hampi.
+Arriving at the train station Hospet in Karnataka, I had to walk a little bit through the village to get to the bus to Hampi.
 Beside locals there were some other travellers – for example another girl who had juggling stuff with her.
 It was the only time I saw someone with juggling clubs on this trip in India.